tombotXL/tomordonez.github.io-src/content/linkedin-xray-search-googler.md

 ## Show results in a specific language:

-Use this options to show results in a language.
+Use this option to show results in a language.

 For example, Spanish:

     $ -l es